-While the TSA encourages travelers to keep their medications and vitamins in their original labeled containers to expedite the screening process, you may transfer them into more convenient smaller containers such as daily pill minders.
+A. While keeping medications and vitamins in their original labeled containers may expedite the screening process, it's fine to transfer them into more convenient smaller containers such as daily pill minders.

 A. Makeup is subject to the same liquid and gel rules as all other substances -- so if you're bringing liquid mascara, lip gels (such as Blistex) or other liquid- or gel-like items, they will need to be placed in your quart-size plastic bag in 3.4-ounce or smaller containers.
 Lipstick, powders, solid lip balms (such as ChapStick) and other solid beauty products are not subject to the rules, and may be carried in your hand luggage without restriction.

-Even though the TSA tells us to "try not to over-think" the guidelines, that can be tricky when it comes to food items.
+A. Even though a TSA representative once told us to "try not to over-think" the guidelines, that can be tricky when it comes to food items.
 Does a cheesecake count as a gel or a solid?
 What about pecan pie?
 And can you bring your holiday leftovers like turkey, stuffing and mashed potatoes?

 A TSA rep told us that turkey and stuffing should be solid enough to pass muster, but mashed potatoes are a bit too gel-like.
 As for baked goods, the latest word from the TSA is that travelers can take pies, cakes and other bakery products through security -- but be prepared for additional screening.

-You may bring solid snack foods such as pretzels, potato chips or carrot sticks for the plane -- but you may want to hold the peanut butter and jelly sandwich.
+You may bring solid snack foods such as pretzels, potato chips or carrot sticks for the plane, but you may want to hold the peanut butter and jelly sandwich.
 Single-serving packages of condiments are permitted as long as they fit within your single zip-top bag, so you can add mustard to your ham sandwich after you get through security.
 All food must be securely wrapped or in a spill-proof container.
-You may not bring gel packs to refrigerate food (though they are permitted for medication).

 Our advice?
-If you have any doubts about an item, either check it or leave it at home.
+If you have any doubts about a particular food, either check it or leave it at home.
 After all, you can always buy food or drinks after you pass through the security checkpoint if you need some munchies for the plane.

 A. Yes.
 The TSA has begun to implement new screening policies for children to reduce pat-downs for travelers 12 and under.
 Children will not have to take their shoes off before going through the security checkpoint.
 If the metal detector or full body scanner finds anomalies, the screener may choose to let the child go through again and/or swab the child's hands for explosives in lieu of a pat-down.

-Loose lithium batteries are not permitted in checked bags.
+A. Loose lithium batteries are not permitted in checked bags.
 If your batteries are installed in a device (such as a camera), you may pack the device in either a checked bag or a carry-on, but loose lithium batteries may only be transported in your carry-on luggage.
-Certain quantity limits apply to both loose and installed batteries; for more information, see the Department of Transportation's Web site.
+Certain quantity limits apply to both loose and installed batteries; for more information, see the Department of Transportation's website.

-Common lighters without fuel are permitted in carry-on or checked baggage, while torch lighters (which are typically used to light pipes and cigars) are prohibited in either type of baggage.
+A. Common lighters without fuel are permitted in carry-on or checked baggage, while torch lighters (which are typically used to light pipes and cigars) are prohibited in either type of baggage.
 You may only bring one standard lighter per passenger in your carry-on, or two in your checked bag.